unicitynetwork/aggregator-subscription/README.md

 }
 ```

 In the response, the server has responded with the address where the payment should be sent, the price for the purchase and the accepted coin ID.
+If a discount applies, the returned price is the discounted value.
 The "expiresAt" field specifies the current payment session end time, not the subscription end time.

 After that, the user sends the transfer commitment data as a JSON object, as well as the token contents.

-In the same payment session, the user can only pay with one token which must contain exactly the right amount of the right coins and no other coins.
+In the same payment session, the user can only pay with one token, which must contain exactly the right amount of the right coins and no other coins.

 If the user invokes this endpoint twice in a row (for example, when the first invocation timed out), the user must use the same token the next time as well (otherwise, the user must invoke the payment initiation endpoint to restart the flow).